 \section{Models}

-We use four English-centric models: LLaMA-2-7B, LLaMA-2-13B~\citep{touvron2023llamaopenefficientfoundation}, Mistral-7B~\citep{jiang2023mistral7b}, and LLaMA-3.1-8B~\citep{grattafiori2024llama3herdmodels}.
-For Japanese-centric models, we include two trained from scratch in Japanese (LLM-JP-3-13B~\citep{llmjp2024llmjpcrossorganizationalprojectresearch} and Sarashina2-13B), and three models continued pretraining in Japanese: Swallow-13B~\citep{swallow_01, swallow_02}, Swallow-MS-7B, and LLaMA3-Swallow-8B.
+We use four English-centric models: Llama-2-7B, Llama-2-13B~\citep{touvron2023llama2openfoundation}, Mistral-7B~\citep{jiang2023mistral7b}, and Llama-3.1-8B~\citep{grattafiori2024Llama3herdmodels}.
+For Japanese-centric models, we include two trained from scratch in Japanese (llm-jp-3-13b~\citep{llmjp2024llmjpcrossorganizationalprojectresearch} and sarashina2-13b), and three models continued pretraining in Japanese: Swallow-13b~\citep{swallow_01, swallow_02}, Swallow-MS-7b, and Llama3-Swallow-8B.
 All experiments were conducted using a single RTX 6000 Ada (48GB) GPU.
-We do not use closed-source models (e.g., GPT-4 or Claude) because they often rely on function calling or hidden retrieval components, making it difficult to isolate the model's own reasoning abilities.
+Also, we used GPT-4o~\citep{openai2024gpt4ocard} and DeepSeek V3~\citep{deepseekai2025deepseekv3technicalreport} as comparative baselines for the frontier models.